sebastian-zieba/PACMAN/docs/source/index.rst

 **Welcome to the documentation for PACMAN**

-PACMAN is a pipeline to reduce and analyse HST data (G102 or G141).
+``PACMAN`` is a pipeline to reduce and analyze HST data (G102 or G141).

-It takes 'ima' dataproducts created by STSci and outputs as a product a light curve.
-The user has then the possablility to fit various fuctions (transit, eclipse, visit long quadratic trends, orbital exponential trends, etc ...) to this light curve.
+It takes 'ima' data products created by STSci and outputs a white or spectroscopic light curves.
+The user can then fit various functions (transit, eclipse, visit long quadratic trends, orbital exponential trends, etc ...) to these light curves.

 The pipeline is still under development!
 Use at your own risk.